Changes to dog bylaw

 Photo shows a woman plays with her dog at Kauri Mountain Beach.

-Parts of Whangārei are set to be more dog friendly when new dog rules come in on Monday 28 October 2024.
+Parts of Whangārei are now more dog friendly as new dog rules have come in today, Monday 28 October 2024:

-Dogs will now be allowed on-leash in Whangārei’s city centre and off-leash year-round at nine beach locations (please note, maps for these will be available on our website from Monday 28 October 2024):
+Dogs are now allowed on-leash in Whangārei’s city centre and off-leash year-round at nine beach locations:

 • Whananaki North (foreshore between boat ramps)